keboola/component-snowflake-byodb-view-writer/README.md

 Functionality notes
 ===================

+It is advisable to enable the RO role for the project, so the View creating role has only read access.
+Also, to support shared buckets the RO role must be enabled in both projects, otherwise the component will fail when shared tables are enabled in the configuration.

 Prerequisites
 =============

 Create dedicated user with read access to the KBC project databse and view creation access to the external database: